Zenikolas/SimbaParser/README.md

 ## Further improvements

 - Add parsing support for more SIMBA messages
-- Add app listeing on the socket to capture mesages from wire
+- Add app listening on the socket to capture mesages from wire
 - Add proper logging framework
 - Improve test code coverage